projectsbyif/trillian-demo-server/README.md

 ### Insert a log entry

-You can `POST` data into a log (although the [python API client](https://github.com/projectsbyif/trillian-demo-python-api-client) can do this for you):
+You can `POST` data into a log (although the [Python API client](https://github.com/projectsbyif/trillian-demo-python-api-client) can do this for you):

+The data must be encoded as base64 and passed to this endpoint in a JSON string called `base64_data`.

 ```
-curl -X POST -H 'Content-type: application/json' http://192.168.99.4:5000/logs/<LOG ID>/leaves -d '{"foo": "bar"}'
+curl -X POST -H 'Content-type: application/json' http://192.168.99.4:5000/logs/<LOG ID>/leaves -d '{"base64_data": "eyJmb28iOiAiYmFyIn0="}'
 ```

 ### Get the latest signed log root

-This Trillian endpoint provides the `tree_size` and the `root_hash` (the bottom of the Merkle tree), *signed* by the log's public key.
+This endpoint provides the `tree_size` and the `root_hash` (the bottom of the Merkle tree), *signed* by the log's public key.

 ```
 curl 'http://192.168.99.4:5000/v1beta1/logs/<LOG ID>/roots:latest'